ddorn/splendor/readme.md

-from splendor.interfaces.base import BaseClient# Splendor
+from splendor.interfaces.base import BaseClientfrom splendor.interfaces.base import BaseClient# Splendor

 This is a python version of the popular game [Splendor](https://www.spacecowboys.fr/splendor/)